adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # What are AE Tokens and how are they used and consumed?

-The æternity token will be used to pay for resources consumed through the platform, as well as "gas" used to power applications built on top of it.
+The æternity(AE) token will be used to pay for resources consumed through the platform, as well as "gas" used to power applications built on top of it.

-All æternity tokens will be distributed via the genesis block through an ERC20 Ethereum Smart contract, and at a later stage by mining.
+All æternity(AE) tokens will be distributed via the genesis block through an ERC20 Ethereum Smart contract, and at a later stage by mining.

 # How can Æternity be used?